halworsen/fflogsapi/README.md

 # fflogsapi

-fflogsapi is a lazy Python 3 client for the FFLogs API with query caching functionality.
+fflogsapi is a lazy Python 3 client for [fflogs](https://www.fflogs.com/)' v2 API with query caching functionality.

+## Features

+* Retrieve information from fflogs' v2 GraphQL API
+* Lazy evaluation
+  * Queries for data are not executed until it is explicitly needed
+* Query caching
+  * Requesting the same data twice will instead fetch the result from cache
+  * Customizable cache lifetime and options to ignore cached results

 ## Example usage